ome/omero-documentation/developers/Omero/Modules/Api.rst

 Certain operations, like those deailing with data management and viewing, happen more frequently than others (like defining microscopes).
 Those have been collected in the
-:source:`IPojos <components/common/src/ome/api/IPojos.java>`
+:source:`IContainer <components/common/src/ome/api/IContainer.java>`
 interface.
-IPojos simplify a few very common queries, and there is a related package ("pojos.\*") for working with the returned graphs.
-The :ref:`developers/Omero/Insight` works almost exclusively with the IPojos interface for its non-binary needs.
+IContainer simplifies a few very common queries, and there is a related package ("pojos.\*") for working with the returned graphs.
+The :ref:`developers/Omero/Insight` works almost exclusively with the IContainer interface for its non-binary needs.

 Examples
 --------